RexxLA/TextTools/rationale.md

 ### Here is a step-by-step complete installation under WSL2 that worked for me (JMB 20240427)

-1. Install Ubuntu: `wsl --install`, then reboot.
+1. Install Ubuntu: `wsl --install`, then reboot and create the default user.
+In my case, this installed Ubuntu 22.04.3 LTS.
+2. Update wsl2: `sudo apt update`, then `sudo apt upgrade`.
+3. Download and install Regina or ooRexx.

 ## Tools used